LynxPardelle/python-docker-template/docs/docker-guide.md

 - ✅ **Isolated dependencies** - No conflicts with your system
 - ✅ **Reproducible** - Works identically everywhere

+**💡 Windows Users**: For the best Docker experience on Windows, use WSL2 (Windows Subsystem for Linux).
+This provides native Linux compatibility and significantly better performance than Docker on native Windows.

 ## 🏗️ Docker Components in This Template

 ### 1. Docker Image